 - Matters covered by other legislation

-Whilst highway safety (as listed below) is a valid consideration, the impact of the development on wider highways issues is unfortunately in most cases is not a valid reason for objection.
+Whilst highway safety (as listed below) is a valid consideration, the impact of a development on wider highways issues is, unfortunately, in most cases, not a valid reason for objection.

-There are however lots of valid objections to planning applications, called “material planning considerations”.
+However, there are many valid objections to planning applications, called “material planning considerations”.

 These include: